chetangr/Advanced-Lane-Finding/Segmentation/README.md

 # Overview

 The object of this project is to label the pixels of a road image using the Fully Convolutional Network (FCN) described in the [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) by Jonathan Long, Even Shelhamer, and Trevor Darrel.
-The project is based on the starting project provided by Udacity in [this repo](https://github.com/udacity/CarND-Semantic-Segmentation).

 # Prerequisites